 Twenty Over Ten client, Plectrum Advisers has an incredibly robust Insights section that not only includes pertinent and relevant blogs for their readers but a video section plus a free guide to download.
 When you consistently provide content that your readers can use, this shows that you are a thought-leader in the industry and start to drive more traffic to your site.

 If your site hasn’t been updated in time years, it’s probably time to give it a revamp.
 Poor website design and outdated aesthetics are major components in killing your website’s credibility.
 Furthermore, 88% of online consumers are less likely to return to a site after a bad experience.
 With a statistic like that, it’s critical that you keep your website up to date at all times.
 Making sure that your blog and other pages on your website are updated and loading smoothly is critical to ensure that consumers will return to your website.

 Having a website with a clear and quality design is key to making a significant impression for on-site visitors.
 In the example below, Twenty Over Ten client, Overman Capital Management’s website’s beautiful design has an impact on visitors with a strong CTA and other elements that you can really see shining through in the before and after.

 8. Include Contact Information

 Providing your contact information on your website’s homepage is a critical element in order for your site visitors to be able to reach out to you to book an appointment or make a purchase.
-In fact, 64 percent of site visitors want to see a company’s contact information on its homepage.
+If there is no contact information or phone number, then 44 percent of visitors will leave a company’s website.
 It should be simple for your site visitors to find your contact information in order for them to get in touch with you.

 9. Focus On Design